Configuration Profiles Homepage on the ZeroLock® Management Console

 2. Ransomware Protection – This protection setting applies to the agent’s ability to detect ransomware (malware that encrypts files on the system).
 For the agent to detect ransomware, it must be executed over a networked connection.
 There are six (6) fields:

 2. Sensitivity - Low, Medium, and High.
-The higher the sensitivity, the fewer files it takes for the ZeroLock AI engine to detect the ransomware attack and generating an alert.
+The higher the sensitivity, the fewer files it takes for the ZeroLock AI engine to detect the ransomware attack and generate an alert.
 Setting this value too high could cause false positive alerts.

 3. Alert Level - Low, Medium, and High.
 This controls how the alert’s severity level will appear in the ZMC.